ArthurSudbrackIbarra/GitHub-Repo-Creator/README.md

 ### Remote Repositories Commands

 Remote repositories commands have the 'remote' prefix.
 Example: grc **remote** list.
-These commands apply to **your remote repositories on GitHub**.
+These commands apply to **your REMOTE repositories on GitHub**.

 - [list](#remote-list)
 - [add-collab](#remote-add-collab)